radiac/django-tagulous/docs/installation.rst

 * unidecode
 * South, to assist with migrations (if Django < 1.7)

-Tagulous has been tested under Python 2.7.
+Tagulous has been tested under Python 2.7, with South 1.0.2.

 If you are replacing an existing tagging solution, follow the `Installation`_ instructions, then read `Converting to Tagulous`_.